 Let’s understand this with an example.

 Say you invested $10,000 for 30 years and your annual return was 10%.
-If you had paid 0.09% in expenses yearly in an index fund, then you would have accumulated about $1,700,000 over three decades.
+After paying 0.09% in expenses every year in an index fund, you would have accumulated about $1,700,000 over 30 years.

-This is what you as an investor lost out and this is what the fund managers of the actively managed mutual fund carved out from your returns.
+This is what you as an investor lost out.
+And this is what the fund managers of the actively managed mutual fund carved out from your returns.

 Costs really matter in investments.
 If returns are going to be 7 or 8% and you’re paying 1% for fees, that makes an enormous difference in how much money you’re going to have in retirementWarren Buffett on CNBC in 2017